RBAI secure dramatic Schools' Cup win with late try

-Schools' Cup final: RBAI secure dramatic win with injury-time try from captain Jacob Boyd
+Schools' Cup final: RBAI secure dramatic win with last-gasp try from captain Jacob Boyd

 Last updated on .From the section Rugby Union